zuki08/express-mongoose_CS5610/README.md

 3. What will happen if we create an instance of the schema with drink set to "Milk"?
 4. Run "basics/mongoose-demo.js" and see what you get? make the changes in 2 and 3 and run again.
 5. Define a function insertMany(entries) in the above script, which takes a list of objects {eggs: N, drink: ‘some drink’} and inserts each entry in entries in the MongoDB collection my_db.

+# The Library App

+We will make a library app to query information about books and create new books.